 For safety reasons, pets need to be placed in the rear seats or in the bed of a trunk.

 Thing 4: Drive a car that’s suitable for pets

 If you’re shopping for a new car now or in the future, pay attention to which ones will cater for your pet.
 If you put your dog’s needs first now, he or she will be happier in the long-run.

 Need some ideas?
 Dogs need large cars that are easy to get in and out of, while some vehicles (such as the Honda Odyssey) have a system that allows drivers to keep an eye on their pet via the dashboard.

 If you’re on vacation and are taking your pet, then why not rent a pet-friendly car?

-There are plenty of rental organizations that exist with the specific aim of making your precious pup as comfy as possible.
+There are plenty of rental organizations that exist with the specific aim of making your precious pup or kitty as comfy as possible.

 Thing 6: Get the right-sized crate or carrier